prefrontalcortex/DomeTools/README.md

 ![359517788-e32b463d-a3e8-4020-8722-9c18da367409](https://github.com/user-attachments/assets/86f73923-e91d-42b1-862a-01d570bc8871)

 The ADM-OSC position data will contain both the spherical and the cartessian position.
 Distance will be send normalized by the range from near and far distance settings.

+> **The Dome Viewer doesn't need ADM-OSC to play Object Based Audio from the Dome Tools.
+The NDI Receiver uses the included Audio Meta Data for object positions.**

 ## Contributing